 The Seat honors the late Edward Lynch, who for many years was at the center of business and community development and was highly regarded for his character, leadership and decisive manner.
 Lynch chaired Identity Clark County for more than a decade.

 “The Ed Lynch Board Seat is a unique opportunity for a promising young business leader to work alongside influential business leaders as we seek to make our community an even better place to land, live and learn,” said Ron Arp, President of Identity Clark County.

-Prior honorees include Terry Wollam of Wollam & Associates, Avaly Scarpelli of the Building Industry Association of Clark County, and Jim Mains of Main Distinction.
+Prior honorees include Maren Calvert of Horenstein Law Group, Terry Wollam of Wollam & Associates, Avaly Scarpelli of the Building Industry Association of Clark County, and Jim Mains of Main Distinction.

 Identity Clark County is seeking referrals and suggestions from investors and friends.
-Expressions of interest may be forwarded to [hidden email] with a biography or resume and letter of recommendation.
+Expressions of interest may be forwarded to [hidden email] with a resume or biography and a letter of interest.
 The organization will complete a private screening and selection process in early November.

-Identity Clark County is a 25-year-old business advocacy organization comprised of influential business leaders.
+Identity Clark County is a 28-year-old business advocacy organization comprised of influential business leaders.
 The privately funded organization maintains an office in Vancouver and a lobbying presence in Olympia.